poornaditya1/Thursday_Stick/README.md

 ![Architecture of ResNet50](https://cv-tricks.com/wp-content/uploads/2019/07/ResNet50_architecture-1.png)

+### Key Features of ResNet:

+* ResNet uses Batch Normalization at its core.
+The Batch Normalization adjusts the input layer to increase the performance of the network.
+The problem of covariate shift is mitigated.
+* ResNet makes use of the Identity Connection, which helps to protect the network from vanishing gradient problem.
+* Deep Residual Network uses bottleneck residual block design to increase the performance of the network.

 # Story behind the name:

 Just like Iron Man had his own AI assistant "FRIDAY" (after "JARVIS"), our solution is a smart assistant for visually challenged people that can assist them in their daily lives.
 Obviously, our assistant isn't as advanced as "FRIDAY", so we present "Thursday_Stick", an assistant at a level lower than the super-smart "FRIDAY"